 - Dice onion and bell pepper.

-- In a large stockpot over medium heat, sauté onion and bell pepper in water/broth for about 8 minutes.
+- In a large stockpot over medium heat, sauté onion and bell pepper for about 8 minutes.
+(I use 3 Tbsp. water/broth for no-oil sauté method, adding more as needed.)

 - Meanwhile, mince garlic.
 When onion is translucent, add garlic, chili powder, cumin, smoked paprika, and oregano.
 Stir and sauté 1 minute.